ctsit/extensible-redcap-hooks/README.md

 ## Project-specific Hooks

-If you wanted to have a hook enabled for a specifc project, put your hook's file under a folder named in the format `pid{$project_id}`, where `{$project_id}` is the project's REDCap ID.
+If you wanted to have a hook enabled for a specific project, put your hook's file under a folder named in the format `pid{$project_id}`, where `{$project_id}` is the project's REDCap ID.